Minimal Terracini loci in projective spaces: Introduction

 \section{Introduction}

 The notion of {\it Terracini locus} in projective spaces has been recently introduced in \cite{BC21} and then extended to other projective varieties and investigated in \cite{bbs,BC2,BV,CG}.
-This property encodes the fact that a set of double points imposes independent conditions to a linear system, hence it gives information for interpolation problems over double points in special position.
-Moreover it can be interpreted in terms of special loci contained in higher secant varieties to projective varieties, for general reference see e.g.\ \cite{IK, BCCGO}.
+This property encodes the fact that a set of double points imposes dependent conditions to a linear system, hence it gives information for interpolation problems over double points in special position.